 ‘Demon possession’ is not a biblical expression, yet the idea of demon control is more than simply a carry-over of ancient superstitions.
 Demon possession, as we understand it, occurs when God permits demons to possess a person and control his mind or body.
 On many occasions demon possession resulted in mental derangement.
 In most cases recorded in Scripture, the person possessed was apparently responsible for being possessed.

 There is much confusion about demon possession.
 Demon possession is the culmination of a volitional rejection of God and a volitional acceptance of Satan and his demons.
 A person does not become possessed by demons on a casual basis.

-Demon possession and demon activity is more commonly recognized in third world countries.
+Demon possession and demon activity are more commonly recognized in third-world countries.
 However, there is increasing evidence of demonic activity in our Western society because of its waning Christian influence.
 As our nation turns from God and more people worship Satan and demons, there will be more evidence of demon activity in our society.

 Many have conjectured about whether or not demons can ‘possess’ or ‘influence’ believers.
 Since the Bible is silent concerning Christians being ‘possessed,’ it has much to say concerning demons’ possible influence on us and of our need to be aware of their desire to adversely affect our wall with God.

 The short answer is no. Satan and his demons may tempt us, but they cannot dwell within us.

 If you love me, you will keep my commandments.
 And I will ask the Father, and he will give you another Helper, to be with you forever, even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
 You know him, for he dwells with you and will be in you.
 John 14:15-17

 Thus, you see, the Holy Spirit lives in every child of God.
 Additionally, Jesus says in verse 23: “If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him.”